Synapse http antispam

 You need to be using Draupnir v2.3.0 or above to use this Synapse module.

-The synapse-http-antispam module allows Draupnir to make decisions about events that are received by your homserver.
+The synapse-http-antispam module allows Draupnir to make decisions about events that are received by your homeserver.
 This module replaces the functionality of the legacy Mjolnir antispam module.

 Please see the page on homeserver administration to see the range of features that this module enables.